Sexuality in Japan: Pornography

 Arguably mass-produced pornography in Japan may have begun as early as the Edo period (1603–1868), as erotic artwork referred to as shunga that was typically produced with woodblock prints in the 1,000's.
 These erotic images were declared obscene and banned in 1772 by the Tokugawa shogunate, although they continued to be produced underground in smaller numbers.
 Between the 1920s and 1930s in Japan there was a literary and artistic movement known as ero guro which focused on eroticism, sexual corruption and decadence.
 Softcore pornographic theatrical films known as pink films dominated the domestic cinema in Japan from the mid-1960s through the mid-1980s.

 In contemporary times Japanese pornography has gained a worldwide following and is frequently translated and exported to other cultures because of its large spectrum of themes and media.
 Pornography in Japan has in recent times expanded into new mediums such as video games (eroge) manga and animation (hentai) in addition to the more common film and historic mediums.

+A 2020 survey by the cabinet office found that a number of Japanese women said they had been forced into appearing in pornographic films by unscrupulous production companies.
+Some had signed “modelling” contracts but were later pressured into posing nude or having sex on camera.